QMHC_LOGO_COLOUR_LANDSCAPE (1)

 Director

-Lived Experience Workforce PTY LTD
+Lived Experience Workforce

 Dr Byrne is a leading international expert on Lived-Living Experience, acknowledged as a thought-leader in workforce development and the change management strategies required to build authentic, effective and impactful Lived Experience workforces.
 Louise’s work is informed by her Lived and Living Expertise and multiple, first-hand, life-changing adverse experiences which have had a profound impact on her life.
 Over the last 20 years Louise has worked in a broad variety of designated Lived-Living Experience roles.